Always Stay Online and Active on Slack with WebSocket Framejacking

 Console Commands

-2. slackasa.listsockets() – List all the open sockets and timestamps.
+2. slackasa.listsockets() – list all open sockets and their timestamps

 Installation Steps